brasy/Adaption_XoH_Make/libprotobuf.so missing.md

-# ÔËÐÐ»·¾³linux run Myexe, libprotobuf.so.9ÕÒ²»µ½
+# è¿è¡ŒçŽ¯å¢ƒlinux run Myexe, libprotobuf.so.9æ‰¾ä¸åˆ°
 ```
 root@a:~/om >./Myexe &
 root@a:~/om >./Myexe: error while loading shared libraries: libprotobuf.so.9: cannot open shared object file: No such file or directory